 If you are setup to receive email notifications of workflow assignments and web access to your repository is properly configured by your admins, you can click a special link in that email to open up the task directly in the Docsvault Web Client from anywhere you have an internet connection.

-You can view workflow task dialog at the bottom panel or double clicking on a workflow task to brings up the "Workflow Task" dialog.
-You can view all involved participants, due date, comments history and user actions to be performed in this step.
+For any selected workflow task, you can view its options in the bottom panel where you can view all involved participants, due date, comments history and user actions to be performed in this step.

 Once you receive the assigned task, you will need to record your action in the workflow by selecting the appropriate User Action and entering your comments for the selected action.